Berat Djimsiti: 2011–2013: First-team debut and breakthrough

-He received his first call-up to the senior squad during the 2011–12 Swiss Super League season, appearing on the bench in a 2–1 win over Young Boys on 19 April 2011.
-He was also part of the team for the UEFA Champions League play-off round match against Bayern Munich on 17 August 2011.
+He received his first call-up to the senior squad during the 2011–12 Swiss Super League season and was named on the bench in a 2–1 win over Young Boys on 19 April 2011.
+Later that year, he was included in the matchday squad for the UEFA Champions League play-off round fixture against Bayern Munich on 17 August 2011.

-Djimsiti made his professional debut on 3 March 2012 in a 0–1 loss to Sion, entering as an 84th-minute substitute for Heinz Barmettler.
-He scored his first goal for Zürich on 20 May 2012 in a 0–1 away win over Grasshopper, starting the match and scoring in the 75th minute.
-These two matches were his only appearances that season.
+Djimsiti made his professional debut on 3 March 2012 in a 1–0 loss to Sion, coming on as an 84th-minute substitute for Heinz Barmettler.
+He scored his first goal for Zürich on 20 May 2012 in a 1–0 away win over Grasshopper, starting the match and scoring in the 75th minute.
+These two matches were his only appearances of the season, which Zürich finished in sixth place in the league, missing out on qualification for European competitions.